microsoft/botbuilder-dotnet/README.md

 # ![Bot Framework for dotnet](./doc/media/BotFrameworkDotnet_header.png)

+# ARCHIVE NOTICE:

+We are in the process of archiving the Bot Framework DotNet SDK repository on GitHub.
+This means that this project will no longer be updated or maintained.
+Customers using this tool will not be disrupted.
+However, the tool will no longer be supported through service tickets in the Azure portal and will not receive product updates.

+To build agents with your choice of AI services, orchestration, and knowledge, consider using the [Microsoft 365 Agents SDK](https://github.com/microsoft/agents).
+The Agents SDK is GA and has support for C#, JavaScript or Python.
+You can learn more about the Agents SDK at aka.ms/agents.
+If you're looking for a SaaS-based agent platform, consider Microsoft Copilot Studio.
+If you have an existing bot built with the Bot Framework SDK, you can update your bot to the Agents SDK.
+You can review the core changes and updates at Bot Framework SDK to Agents SDK migration guidance [here](https://learn.microsoft.com/en-us/microsoft-365/agents-sdk/bf-migration-guidance).
+Support tickets for the Bot Framework SDK will no longer be serviced as of December 31, 2025.

+We plan to archive this project no later than end of December of 2025.

 ### [What's new with Bot Framework](https://docs.microsoft.com/en-us/azure/bot-service/what-is-new?view=azure-bot-service-4.0)

 This repository contains code for the .NET version of the [Microsoft Bot Framework SDK](https://github.com/Microsoft/botframework-sdk), which is part of the Microsoft Bot Framework - a comprehensive framework for building enterprise-grade conversational AI experiences.